datawire/ambassador-docs/docs/emissary/pre-release/howtos/consul.md

 Kubernetes, although in practice this application can be deployed anywhere in your data center (e.g., on VMs).

 1. Deploy the Quote demo application.
-Create a file (eg.`quote.yaml`) and copy the following code into it:
+Create a file (e.g. `quote.yaml`) and copy the following code into it:

    ```yaml
    ---